akif-dogan/arweave/http_iface_docs.md

 #### Example Response

-A string containing the estimated cost of the transaction in Winston.
+A string containing the estimated cost of the transaction in Wei.

 ```javascript
 "1896296296"